Sparse Higher Order \v{C}ech Filtrations: Size analysis

-\bp Fix $p_i$.
+\begin{proof} Fix $p_i$ with $i\geq k+1$.
 Every $(m-1)$-simplex associated to $p_i$ with non-empty cone intersection has up to $km$ involved sites, which all lie in $B$ by Lemma~\ref{lem:simple_ball_lemma}.
 Moreover, all involved sites are in $P_i$ and, by Lemma~\ref{lem:packing_sites}, there are at most $\numberofsites$ of those sites in $B$ to choose from.
 It follows that there are at most $\numberofsites^{km}$ different choices possible.
-This upper bound holds for every $p_i$, so multiplying by the number of sites $n$ yields the result. \ep
+This upper bound holds for every $p_i$ with $i\geq k+1$, so multiplying by the number of sites $(n-k)$ yields a bound of $(n-k)\numberofsites^{km}$ for simplices associated to $p_i$ with $i\geq k+1$.